riadkassab8/Burger_menu/replit.md

 **Frontend:**
 - HTML5 with semantic structure
-- CSS3 with custom properties and animations
+- CSS3 with custom properties, animations, and transitions
-- Vanilla JavaScript for interactions
+- Vanilla JavaScript for interactions and language switching
 - Bootstrap 5 for responsive layout and carousel component
 - Font Awesome 6 for icons
 - Google Fonts (Cairo family) for Arabic/international typography